 - Are passionate design and construction specialists and advisors, who have access to current technical and costing information relating to construction.

 - Have critical knowledge and expertise in working with neighbourhood planning and building disputes for both domestic and commercial properties.

-The Board of ArchiAdvisory Pty Ltd – trading as Archicentre Australia – is focussed on product development, training, marketing and member recruitment – providing a conduit between Board members and architects on the ground.
+The Board of ArchiAdvisory Pty Ltd – trading as Archicentre Australia – is focused on product development, training, marketing and member recruitment – providing a conduit between Board members and practising architect members.

 It upholds the vision and aspirations of its founding architects all those years ago.

 The Board seeks to ensure that its Corporate Governance obligations are maintained at an appropriately high level of accountability.
 This includes structures and processes in relation to decision-making and accountability, which controls its behaviour and enhances performance.
 The Board seeks to comply at minimum with the ASX principles in meeting its obligations in regard to Corporate Governance.